 Granted, it’s no real tragedy.
 Nobody died.
-Hopefully not even an unsuspecting coot was trapped as the rusty old vessel burped, clanked and went sliding under, one final short journey to the bottom of Bute East Dock a couple of Mondays ago.
+Hopefully not even an unsuspecting coot was trapped as the rusty old vessel burped, clanked and went sliding under, one final short journey to the bottom of Bute East Dock a couple of weeks ago.

 As a Cardiff landmark Eben Haezer was not in the realms of Cardiff Castle, the Millennium Stadium (or Principality Stadium, as we must now learn to call it) or the Wales Millennium Centre.
 Situated roughly half way between the city centre and Cardiff Bay, it was an unmissable feature of our Atlantic Wharf neighbourhood, equally enjoyed by visitors to the pub and guests of the adjacent Holiday Inn Express hotel.
 Besides a surprisingly rich population of wildfowl, it was the only punctuation on a flat expanse of water – aside from all the litter.
-Although some might uncharitably argue it slowly became the largest piece of litter on the Wharf.
+Although some might argue it became the largest piece of litter on the Wharf.

 Nonetheless, hotel guests might feed the ducks, remark on the quaint old boat, have a drink in the pub and walk into town for a rugby match, or into the Bay for a show.
 The boat had character and was well photographed and written about over the years, not least by me.